mujahidur22/Web-App-DevOps-Project/README.md

 Following these steps, we use `terraform init` and `terraform apply` to initialise the terraform project.

+## Kubernetes Deployment to AKS

+### Deployment and Service Manifests

+**Deployment**

+We created a Kubernetes manifest file, named application-manifest.yaml.
+Inside this file the necessary Deployment resource is defined, which will help deploy the containerized web application onto the Terraform-provisioned AKS cluster.
+The manifest includes the following:

+- A Deployment named `flask-app-deployment` that acts as a central reference for managing the containerized application.
+- The application should concurrently run on two `replicas` within the AKS cluster, allowing for scalability and high availability
+- The label `app: flask-app`.
+This uniquely identifies the application and will allow Kubernetes to identify which pods the Deployment should manage.
+- This label in the metadata section is used to mark the pods created by the Deployment, establishing a clear connection between the pods and the application being managed.
+- The manifest is directed to the specific container and image which is hosted on Docker Hub
+- Port 5000 is exposed for communication within the AKS cluster.
+This port servers as the gateway for accessing the application's user interface, as defined in the application code
+- The Rolling Updates deployment strategy, facilitating seamless application updates.
+- Ensuring that, during updates, a maximum of one pod deploys while one pod becomes temporarily unavailable, maintaining application availability.

+**Service**

+The Kubernetes Service manifest is extended to facilitate internal communication within the AKS cluster.
+This manifest achieves the following key objectives:

+- A service named `flask-app-service` acts as a reference for routing internal communication
+- The selector matches the labels (`app: flask-app`) of the previously defined pods in the Deployment manifest.
+This alignment guarantees that the traffic is efficiently directed to the appropriate pods, maintaining seamless internal communication within the AKS cluster.
+- Configure the service to use TCP protocol on `port 80` for internal communication within the cluster.
+The targetPort should be set to `5000`, which corresponds to the port exposed by your container.
+- Set the service type to `ClusterIP`, designating it as an internal service within the AKS cluster

+### Deployment Strategy

+We have chose the **Rolling Updates* strategy.
+The reason is that the strategy allows for continuous updates with minimal downtime.
+This is essential as the application is constantly in use and not ideal if downtime is excessive.
+It allows for gradual replacement which again is ideal for improvements.
+The application is always available to users during updates.
+Kubernetes will automatically perform health checks on the deployment.

+### Testing and Validation

+The application was tested using the port-forwarding process by making the application available on the port 5000.
+The application was then run and all features were tested to ensure that the application has full functionality in the deployment environment.

+### Internal Distribution

+To proceed with distributing the application internally, we would go forward with the Autoscaling with Horizontal Pod Autoscaler (HPA) method.
+This method automatically adjusts the number of active pods based on CPU or memory usage whcih is ideal in reducing costs whilst still enabling full functionality.
+For external access, the ingress controller can be used to route external traffic to the cluster to enable access to the application.

 ## Contributors

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))